Giro d'Italia: Minor classifications

 Other less well-known classifications, whose leaders did not receive a special jersey, are awarded during the Giro.
 These awards were based on points earned throughout the three weeks of the tour.
-Each mass-start stage had one intermediate sprint, the Traguardo Volante, or T.V.
-The T.V. gave bonus seconds towards the general classification, points towards the regular points classification, and also points towards the T.V. classification.
+Each mass-start stage had one intermediate sprint, the Traguardo Volante, or TV.
+The TV gave bonus seconds towards the general classification, points towards the regular points classification, and also points towards the TV classification.
 This award was known by various names in previous years, and was previously time-based.
 In 2013 this classification was renamed to the sprints classification and was won by Rafael Andriato.

 Other awards include the Combativity classification, which was a compilation of points gained for position on crossing intermediate sprints, mountain passes and stage finishes.
 It was won by Mark Cavendish in 2013.
 The Azzurri d'Italia classification is based on finishing order; however, points were awarded only to the top three finishers in each stage.
 It was also most recently won by Mark Cavendish.
 Additionally, the Trofeo Fuga Pinarello rewarded riders who took part in a breakaway at the head of the field, each rider in an escape of ten or fewer riders getting one point for each kilometre that the group stayed clear. 's Rafael Andriato was first in this competition in 2013.
 Teams were given penalty points for minor technical infringements.
 Several teams tied for the Fair Play classification in 2018 (and also in 2021), not receiving any points (the team's best placed rider in the General Classification then serves as a tie-breaker).